Bald Eagle Project

 Conservation Efforts

 As eagle numbers rebounded, so did the demands to monitor nests.
-Through CWF’s leadership in partnership with the NJ Division of Fish and Wildlife Endangered and Nongame Species Program (ENSP), almost every nest in New Jersey is closely monitored by a dedicated volunteer who visits the nest throughout the entire season to help biologists keep track of their attempt at nesting.
+Through CWF’s leadership in partnership with the NJDEP Fish and Wildlife Endangered and Nongame Species Program (ENSP), almost every nest in New Jersey is closely monitored by a dedicated volunteer who visits the nest throughout the entire season to help biologists keep track of their attempt at nesting.
 They observe nesting behavior to determine egg-laying, hatching, and fledging dates.

 Today, CWF and ENSP biologists work together to manage and reduce disturbance in eagle habitats, especially around nest sites.
 Eagles are very sensitive to human disturbance and will abandon their nest sites if people encroach on the area during the nesting season, which begins in January and lasts until July.
 Education and established viewing areas are important in minimizing disturbance, as are the efforts of project volunteers, who are crucial to their successful nesting attempts each year.